JHU-Expected-Possession-Value/epv-web-server/README.md

 # EPV-SARG: Expected Possession Value with Spatial Action Rating Generator

-A soccer analytics system that calculates Expected Possession Value (EPV) by modeling shooting, passing, and dribbling actions using machine learning models trained on real match data.
+In soccer, understanding the value of possession at any moment is crucial for tactical decision-making.
+This project develops an Expected Possession Value (EPV) system that quantifies the goal-scoring probability from any position on the field by evaluating what players can do: shoot, pass, or dribble.
+By combining machine learning models trained on real tracking data with recursive action evaluation, our EPV provides a comprehensive framework for assessing attacking potential and informing strategic decisions.
+This work extends traditional EPV by incorporating individual player skill into the model when choosing the best decision.

 ## Overview

-This project implements an on-demand EPV calculation system that evaluates the expected goals from any position on the field by recursively computing action values for:
+This project implements an EPV calculation system that evaluates the expected goals from any position on the field by recursively computing action values for:
 - **Shooting**: Using an xG (expected goals) model
 - **Passing**: Using a pass completion model
 - **Dribbling**: Using a dribble success model

-The system incorporates:
-- Pitch control modeling
-- Player skill individualization
-- Defender positioning and pressure
-- Spatial context and game state
+The system incorporates pitch control modeling, player skill individualization, defender positioning, and spatial context to provide realistic possession value estimates.

 ## Project Structure